 British sculptor Andy Goldsworthy (b.
 1956) wields natural elements: ice, wood, stone, sand, wind to create pieces that call attention to landscapes.
 He constructs permanent and ephemeral works.
 The latter to push boundaries through experimentation, the former to create pieces that will endure and change.

-In 1989 Goldsworthy constructed a “Wall that Went for a Walk” in his native Cumbria, a serpentine wall that hugs and encloses the landscape.
+The wall is one of Goldsworthy’s most recognized and studied figures.
+In 1989 Goldsworthy constructed the “Wall that Went for a Walk” in his native Cumbria, a serpentine wall that hugs and encloses the landscape.

 A decade later, he built a similar dry-stone sculpture “Storm King Wall” in New York.
 The undertaking is captured in Wall.
 The experience inspired Goldsworthy to reflect on the difference between American and English concepts of “walls.”